Kosala kingdom

 Kosala is the kingdom of Rama mentioned in the Ramayana.
 Ayodhya was its capital and is now located in Uttar Pradesh.
 Rama's sons Lava and Kusha inherited parts of this kingdom.
 Lava ruled from the city called Shravasti, and Kusa from the city called Kushavati.
 A colony of Kosala kings existed in Madhya Pradesh.
 It was called Dakshina Kosala.
 Rama's mother Kausalya was from this kingdom.
 Rama extended his influence up to the island-kingdom of Lanka situated in the Indian Ocean.
 He had friendly relations with the southern kingdom of Kishkindha.

-Rama's brother Bharata, colonized the Gandhara kingdom and founded the city of Takshasila and his descendants named as Gaud kshatriya.
-Gandhara lied close to Kekeya Kingdom, the native kingdom of Bharata's mother, Kaikeyi.
-Rama's second brother Lakshmana founded the city of Lakshmanapura near river Ganges which is now known as Lucknow and his descendants named as Pratihara.
-He colonized the Vanga kingdom and founded the city of Chandrakanta there.
-Rama's youngest brother Satrughna destroyed the forest of a demon named Madhu and founded the city of Mathura which later became the capital of the Surasena Kingdom.

 Nishadha king Nala's friend Rituparna was a ruler of Kosala.
 Brihadbala another ruler of Kosala during Dvapara Yuga, took part in Mahabharata war and was killed by Abhimanyu, the son of Arjuna.

 An 1880 reference described Uttara Kosala was one of the five main divisions of the kingdom of Rama in prehistoric Awadh; the region was described as corresponding to the modern trans-Ghaghra districts including Bahraich, Gonda, Basti and Gorakhpur.